Niece Waidhofer Flaunts Dangerous Curves In Full Leather & Lace BDSM Gear While Nibbling Her Cuffs

 Niece Waidhofer tantalized her Instagram fans with a kinky image on Tuesday afternoon.
 The brunette sparked their imagination in full BDSM gear that put her voluptuous curves on display.
 Her followers loved that she left very little to the imagination and submitted their thoughts on her feed.

-The 30-year-old flaunted her snatched figure in an outfit that hugged her body in all the right places.
+The 30-year-old flaunted her figure in an outfit that hugged her body in all the right places.
 Niece was bedecked in sheer lace lingerie.
 The bra and panties set were made from a beautiful gold fabric that complemented her pale skin tone.
 The underwire bra shaped her bust, lifting and separating her breasts.

 On her lower half, Niece rocked tiny panties.
 She showed off her shapely thighs and the curve of her hips in the skimpy bottoms.
 The model also showcased her tiny waist and flat abs in the pic.